 Deborah Kallman | M.A.
 Candidate

 I have taken a somewhat non-traditional route to UMass.
 I am returning to school following a career in the finance and accounting fields.
-I received a BBA (Bachelors of Business Administration) from Georgia State University in Atlanta, GA and an MBA from University of the Pacific in Stockton, CA. Having spent much of my professional life in higher education financial administration, I recognize the transformative power of education.
+Having spent much of my professional life in higher education financial administration, I recognize the transformative power of education.
 Now, I am thrilled to pursue my personal dream of studying history.
 I was initially drawn to UMass because of its highly regarded Public History program.
 Public historians play an important role in making history and historical sites approachable to the general public.
 My own passion for history was ignited by visiting many of the historic sites in New England.
 Since my first visit to campus, I have felt part of the UMass history community and I continue to be impressed not only with the UMass faculty and scholarship, but the vast resources that are available through the Five College Consortium.
 In addition to the field of Public History, I plan to study modern European history and early American history.

 Kelli Morgan | Ph.D.
 Candidate | W.E.B.
 Du Bois Department of Afro-American Studies